marxarelli/blubber/CONTRIBUTING.md

 Once your changes have been accepted, run `arc land` on your local branch to merge/push the commit and close the diff.

+## Releases

+The `release` target of the `Makefile` in this repository uses `gox` to cross-compile binary releases of Blubber.

+    make release